Efficient learning of bosonic Gaussian unitaries: End-to-end learning of Gaussian unitaries

 Furthermore, in the limit of infinite input energy, $\bar{n}_{\mathrm{in}} \to \infty$, both $N_S$ and $N_r$ converge to $1$, and hence the total query complexity of~\cref{algo} reduces to $N_\mathrm{tot} = 2m + 2$. \end{remark}

-Finally, we record a remark about the overall time efficiency of~\cref{algo}. \begin{remark}[(Time efficiency)] The total running time of \cref{algo} is dominated by the computation of $\tilde{S}$.
-The measurement steps and the construction of $\tilde{\mathbf{r}}$ require only $\mathcal{O}(m)$ time, while each matrix multiplication can be performed in $\mathcal{O}(m^\omega)$ time, where $\omega$ denotes the matrix multiplication exponent.
+Finally, we record a remark about the overall time efficiency of~\cref{algo}. \begin{remark}[(Time efficiency)] The measurement steps and the construction of $\tilde{\mathbf{r}}$ require only $\mathcal{O}(m)$ time, while each matrix multiplication can be performed in $\mathcal{O}(m^\omega)$ time, where $\omega$ denotes the matrix multiplication exponent.
 The most expensive subroutine is the computation of the principal matrix root, which can be carried out in $\mathcal{O}(m^{3})$ time using, for instance, the Schur decomposition~\cite{higham1987computing}.
-Since the query complexity is $\mathcal{O}(m^3)\cdot\mathsf{poly}(\squeezingparameter,\bar n,\bar{n}_\mathrm{in},1/\varepsilon)$, the cost of computing the matrix root asymptotically dominates the overall running time.
-Therefore, the time complexity of the algorithm scales in the same order as its query complexity. \end{remark}
+This computation dominates the symplectic regularization procedure, as the other steps are inversion and matrix multiplication, which each take less than $O(m^3)$ time.
+Therefore, the time complexity of the algorithm is $O(m^3)$ plus the query complexity.
+In any case, we obtain a time complexity that is $\mathsf{poly}(m, \squeezingparameter,\bar n,\bar{n}_\mathrm{in},1/\varepsilon)$. \end{remark}